 All dogs must be DNA tested for Multi Drug Resistance Gene1 (MDR1) and Degenerative Myelopathy (DM).
 Further genetic diseases and traits can be tested, however these are not a requirement of the Club.
 All swab tests for genetic testing and Breed ID are to follow the procedure listed as per the Club’s Bylaws:

-a) Positive Identification - Identification of the dog is by microchip is required; it must be verified by the collector at the time of DNA collection and recorded on the form.
+Positive Identification by microchip must be sited and verified at the time of collection by a veterinarian or authorised collector and noted on the form.

-c) Parentage Testing – For verification of parentage, both parents and the offspring concerned must have DNA profiles.
+Parentage Testing – For verification of parentage, both Sire, Dam and Progeny must have DNA profiles for comparison.

 Orivet currently offers a DNA test package to all WSSDCA members that includes a list of diseases and traits specific to White Swiss Shepherds at a discounted rate.
 Please contact Orivet for more information about DNA testing.
 Results take between 2 -3 weeks.

 Once you have your results for xrays and DNA, complete the Upgrade for Breeding form, attach copies of x-ray scores and DNA test results and submit the Upgrade for Breeding Form online from our website http://www.wssdca.org.au/members/forms/upgrade-for-breeding-2/